Look at look at what they're doing up in MSNBC right now.

 I mean, just that is hilarious to me.

-So these are kind of tough to hear because there's crowd noise and a number of other things, but listen carefully, Nick Robertson in Cairo, CNN's newsroom live after Mubarak steps down last Friday.
+So these are kind of tough to hear because there's crowd noise and a number of other things, but listen carefully.

 Ahmed, you've been here down on the square for many days.

-United States and international community have just listened to President Obama say that America will support Egypt if it wants help and assistance and hopes that there'll be a good transition for jobs for the young people.
+The United States and international community have just listened to President Obama say that America will support Egypt if it wants help and assistance and hopes that there'll be a good transition for jobs for the young people.

 What would your message be for President Obama?

-We don't know actually who he supported.
+We don't know actually who he supports.

-Any uh promo country for the people not for a this is Ahmed taking a tennis ball and stuffing it down Nick Roberts' throat.
+This is Ahmed taking a tennis ball and stuffing it down Nick Roberts' throat.

 What would your message be for Obama?

-Now these guys have just been as far as they think, they've just been granted their freedom.
+Now, these guys have just been, as far as they think, they've just been granted their freedom.

 I mean, this is Christmas morning.

-It's like asking George Washington, hey, what do you think of what the King of Spain thinks about your revolution?
+It's like asking George Washington, hey, what do you think of what the king of Spain thinks about your revolution?

 Hey, Ahmed, what is your message for Obama?

-And Ahmed says, We don't know who he supports.
+And Ahmed says, we don't know who he supports.

 He serves his own purposes.

-We don't care about Obama, but Nick Robertson is undeterred.
+We don't care about Obama.

-He heads on down the path and finds another peasant to try to praise the pharaoh, and he doesn't find what he wants again.
+He heads on down the path and finds another peasant to try to praise the Pharaoh.

 This time he runs into Mustafa.

-We just had President Obama saying that he wants to extend a super assistance to Egypt and Egyptians and once any hopes that there are more jobs for the young people in the future.
+Mustafa's joining me now because President Obama said that he wants to extend support and assistance to Egypt and Egyptians if they want any hopes that there are more jobs for the young people in the future.

 What's your message for President Obama?

-Well, my message for President Obama is just we started this revolution without any outside help, and we are going to finish it also without any outside help.
+Well, my message for President Obama is just we started this revolution without any outside help and we are going to finish it also without any outside help.

-Okay, so Mustafa says, who?
+Okay, so Mustafa says who?

-Basically, he says, Who?
+Basically, he says who?

 What is your message for President Obama?